53kyle/sm-frontend/README.md

 - A button to take the user directly to their own profile.
   - Currently, users can visit their own profile by searching for their own username, or clicking on one of their own posts.
 - Editing bios after user creation.
+- Searching for posts containing a given search term.

 ## Known Issues
 - Cookies aren't working properly, so the user is logged out upon reloading the page.